On the Asymptotic Palindrome Density of Fibonacci Infinite Words: Abstract

 \section{Abstract}

 In this paper, we investigate the combinatorial and density properties of infinite words generated by Fibonacci-type morphisms, focusing on their subword structure, palindrome density, and extremal statistical behaviors.
-Using the morphism $0 \to 01$, $1 \to 0$, we define the word $\mathbb{Y}$ and establish new results relating its density components $\mathrm{dens}(\lambda,n)$, $\mathrm{dens}(\alpha,n)$, and $\mathrm{dens}(\beta,n)$, deriving explicit formulae and bounds on their behavior.
-We further prove a general density theorem for infinite words with paired subwords, showing that the density is bounded above by $\frac{1}{\varphi_1}$, where $\varphi_1 = (1 + \sqrt{5})/2$ is the golden ratio.
-Our approach connects the structure of Fibonacci and Thue--Morse sequences to central binomial coefficients, and yields precise asymptotic and combinatorial interpretations for the observed densities.
+Using the morphism $0 \to 01$, $1 \to 0$, we define a derived ternary word $\mathbb{Y}$ and establish new results relating its density components $\mathrm{dens}(\lambda,n)$, $\mathrm{dens}(\alpha,n)$, and $\mathrm{dens}(\beta,n)$, deriving explicit formulae and bounds on their behavior.
+We further prove a general density theorem for infinite words with paired subwords, showing that the associated palindromic prefix density is bounded above by $\frac{1}{\varphi_1}$, where $\varphi_1 = (1 + \sqrt{5})/2$ is the golden ratio.
+Our approach connects the structure of Fibonacci and Thue--Morse sequences with precise asymptotic and combinatorial interpretations for the observed densities.

 \rule{12.7cm}{1.0pt}

 \textbf{Keywords:} Morse, Fibonacci, Word, Density, Morphism.

 {\bf MSC 2020:} 05C42, 11B05, 11R45, 11B39, 68R15.